EzekielEkanem/SlidesMaker/README.md

 - **lyrics.ovh**: No documented rate limits (free tier)
 - **gospel-hymns API**: No authentication required
 - **Gemini API**: Free tier includes 60 requests per minute

-## Troubleshooting

-### Common Issues

-**"OAuth authentication failed"**
-- Verify `CLIENT_ID`, `CLIENT_SECRET`, `REFRESH_TOKEN`, and `REDIRECT_URI` in your `.env`
-- Regenerate refresh token using `node src/getRefreshToken.js`
-- Ensure Google Slides API and Drive API are enabled in Google Cloud Console

-**"Lyrics not found"**
-- Check spelling of song title and artist name
-- Try variations (e.g., "feat." vs "featuring")
-- Some songs may not be in the lyrics.ovh database

-**"CORS error" in production**
-- Verify `VITE_API_BASE_URL` is set correctly in Vercel (no trailing slash)
-- Check that Render server has CORS configured to allow your Vercel domain

-**"Failed to generate presentation"**
-- Check Google API quotas haven't been exceeded
-- Verify the presentation title doesn't contain invalid characters
-- Ensure lyrics text is not empty

-**Client can't reach server in development**
-- Make sure server is running on port 3000: `npm run dev`
-- Check Vite proxy configuration in `client/vite.config.ts`

-## What's the Difference?

-**Website vs Web Application vs Desktop App:**

-- **Website**: Static pages with mostly content (like a blog).
-Limited interactivity.
-Example: Wikipedia, news sites.
-- **Web Application (Webapp)**: Interactive software running in a browser with dynamic features.
-SlidesMaker is a webapp—it has a React frontend, Node.js backend, APIs, and performs complex operations.
-- **Desktop Application**: Standalone software installed on your computer (like Microsoft Word).
-Runs natively without a browser.

-**SlidesMaker is a full-stack web application** with client-server architecture deployed on the cloud.

 ## Contributing